 Because the body mostly absorbs copper in the stomach and then in the small intestine, problems with either organ often affect a person’s ability to absorb copper.

 Many times, copper deficiency is the result of stomach surgery that can affect absorption.

 Zinc supplementation is also a common cause of copper deficiency.
 This is because zinc and copper compete for absorption in the stomach, with zinc being the usual winner.
 As a result, copper isn’t absorbed.

 Because copper plays an important role in melanin formation, a lack of copper can affect a person’s hair.
 Melanin is important for pigmentation (color) of a person’s hair.
 Therefore, some doctors theorize that low copper levels could affect a person’s hair color, potentially leading to premature graying hair.

 However, the links between copper and hair color changes and hair loss haven’t been widely studied.
-A 2013 study found no connection between blood copper levels and alopecia areata, a condition that causes hair loss.
+A found no connection between blood copper levels and alopecia areata, a condition that causes hair loss.
 (Zinc, another trace metal, has been linked with potentially leading to hair loss.)

 To diagnose copper deficiency, a doctor takes a health history and asks what kinds of medications and supplements you’re taking.
 They consider your symptoms when evaluating you for a copper deficiency.
 They may consider if you have risk factors.